jackconnolly21/cs109a-spotify/docs/index.md

 ## Results:
 _Describe the results and emphasize the most important results.
 Did you have to reconsider some of the original assumptions?_

+We decided to evaluate our models based on the same metrics used in the Spotify RecSys [contest rules](https://recsys-challenge.spotify.com/rules), namely R-Precision (RPrec), Normalized Discounted Cumulative Gain (NDCG), and Recommended Song Clicks (RSC).
+In the following definitions, $G$ is the set of ground truth tracks representing the held out songs from each playlist and $R$ is the ordered list of recommended songs returned by the recommendation system.

+* R-Precision: The metric counts "number of retrieved relevant tracks divided by the number of known relevant tracks," rewarding the total number of retrieved relevant tracks, regardless of order.

+* Normalized Discounted Cumulative Gain (NDCG): This metric takes into account the order of the returned songs, rewarding relevant songs placed higher in the returned list.
+It is calculated as Discounted Cumulative Gain (DCG), divided by the Ideal Discounted Cumulative Gain (IDCG), where the returned songs are ordered perfectly.

+* Recommended Songs Clicks (RSC): This measures how many "clicks" a Spotify user would need to find the first relevant song in the recommendations (the first song actually in the rest of the playlist $G$), where Spotify displays recommended songs in groups of 10.
+Therefore it's simply finding the first relevant song and returning its position in the list divided by 10 and truncated.

+The more formal mathematical description of these metrics can again be found in the [contest rules](https://recsys-challenge.spotify.com/rules) for Spotify's challenge, while the code implementing them is in our notebook.

 ## Conclusions and Summary: